-Overall, the Directive failed to meet its objectives.
-In particular, the evaluation showed that the ECD did not have a positive impact on the number of convictions, nor on the level of imposed sanctions in Member States (MSs).
-According to the Commission's impact assessment, the limited list of offences and the lack of homogenous definitions for environmental crimes hindered judicial cooperation between national authorities and encouraged perpetrators to act from countries with the most indulgent legislations.
+Overall, the Environmental Crime Directive (ECD) failed to meet its objectives.
+In particular, the evaluation showed that it did not have a positive impact on the number of convictions, nor on the level of imposed sanctions in Member States (MSs).
+According to the Commission's impact assessment, the limited list of offences and the lack of homogenous definitions for environmental crimes hindered judicial cooperation between national authorities and encouraged perpetrators to act from countries with the most indulgent legislations